-Guide to Clinical Teaching
+Guide to Clinical Teaching II Semester

-Cooperating Teachers need to organize a logical plan of teaching experiences for the clinical teacher before the full teaching assignments begin.
-Cooperating Teachers may want to assist the clinical teacher by providing lessons to teach and talking through the lesson with the clinical teacher in advance.
-By the time the clinical teacher is taking full responsibility, she/he should be designing original lessons with the Cooperating Teacher monitoring.
+Cooperating teachers need to organize a logical plan of teaching experiences for the clinical teacher before the full teaching assignments begin.
+Cooperating teachers may want to assist the clinical teacher by providing lessons to teach and talking through the lesson with the clinical teacher in advance.
+By the time the clinical teacher is taking full responsibility, she/he should be designing original lessons with cooperating teacher monitoring.